-&lt;sup>1 UBC Policies and Regulations, "Academic Honesty and Standards."
+2 UBC Policies and Regulations, "Academic Honesty and Standards."

+3 UBC Policies and Regulations, "Academic Misconduct."

-Please keep in mind that UBC's standards of academic conduct might differ from those at other institutions.
-It is your responsibility to ensure that you understand UBC's expectations and how to practice academic honesty in this course.
-For more, read "Discipline for Academic Misconduct" in UBC's Academic Calendar; the Chapman Learning Commons guide, "Academic Integrity"; and the UBC History Writing Centre's sections about citation.
+UBC's Academic Calendar; the Chapman Learning Commons guide, "Academic Integrity"; and the UBC History Writing Centre's sections about citation.
 If you have any questions or concerns as you work on an assignment, please contact me before you submit it.